Why Clean Ductwork?

-Almost any public building in the UK will have ductwork in it.
+Majority of buildings in the UK have ventilation systems, be it an office, retail store, hospital or education facilities.
 It comes in all shapes and sizes and much of it is hidden from view.

-This however does not prevent the accumulation of dust and debris pathognes, vermin and over a period of time a significant build up can occur.
+Without an established maintenance routine, the systems will accumulate dust and debris, pathogens, vermin and over a period of time a significant build up can occur.
+This will cause the system to inefficient and unhealthy.

-Entry points in the form of access panels are required to gain entry into the ductwork.
-The intervals for entry are specified in B8ES DW/144 and in B&ES TR19.
+Overclean provide each project with specific method statements and risk assessments to ensure that your project is bespoke and completed to the highest standard.
+Entry points in the form of access panels are required to enter the ductwork.
+The intervals for entry are specified in EN15780.
+BESA DW/144 and in BESA TR19.
 Our fully trained technicians can fit access panels with the minimum of disruption to yourselves.

 Once entry to the ductwork has been achieved various methods of ductwork cleaning are employed depending on the type of building, ductwork and contamination.

-The following is a quick check compliance chart to ensure clients are aware of their responsibilities.
+The following is a quick check of compliance chart to ensure clients are aware of their responsibilities.

 |AHU||24 Mths||12 Mths||12 Mths|